 - The absence of a practical methodology to implement data management.

 DAMA-DMBOK2 has a great feature.
 It provides thorough knowledge about each data management capability in a compact format.
-Simultaneously, this framework has lacked an integrated view on logical dependencies between different Knowledge Areas.
-DCAM® 2.2 focuses mainly on the assessment of the maturity of different data management components.
+Simultaneously, this framework lacks an integrated view of logical dependencies between different Knowledge Areas.
+DCAM® 2.2 focuses mainly on assessing the maturity of different data management components.

 These limitations of the leading industry frameworks force companies to develop their models or adjust industry ones.

-We can now discuss the data management/governance maturity used by companies in their practices.
+We can now discuss the data management/governance maturity companies use in their practices.

 The source of data management maturity models

-The second poll has focused on the data management maturity models used by companies.
-In this poll, I have included a wider set of models.
+The second poll focused on the data management maturity models used by companies.
+In this poll, I have included a more comprehensive set of models.
 You can see the results in Figure 2.